indigo-iam/iam/SECURITY.md

 This repository has a private vulnerability reporting enabled.
 This makes it easy for security researchers to report vulnerabilities directly to the repository maintainers using a simple form.

-Follow the following steps if you need to report a vulnerability or a security issue:
+Please, follow the steps below if you need to report a vulnerability or a security issue:

 1. On GitHub, navigate to the [main page](https://github.com/indigo-iam/iam) of the repository
 2. Under the repository name, click  [Security](https://github.com/indigo-iam/iam/security).
 If you cannot see the "Security" tab, select the  dropdown menu, and then click Security.